 - Gallstones and renal stones (usually oxalate) especially when there has been a previous right hemicolectomy.

-- Crohn's disease may cause a delay in growth and puberty in children.
+- Crohn's disease may cause a delay in both growth and puberty in children.

 - The natural history and clinical course of IBD is very variable.
 More than 50% of patients with Crohn's disease need surgery within 10 years of diagnosis.